svnlto/dotfiles/readme.md

 # Sven's Dotfiles

-Basically a tweaked version of [Dries's dotfiles](https://github.com/driesvints/dotfiles).
+Basically a fork of [Dries's dotfiles](https://github.com/driesvints/dotfiles).

+Adding asdf for dependency management, installing nodejs, elixir, erlang, golang, ruby and terraform.
+As well as my custom zplug and tmux configuration.

 ### Setting up your Mac